Xiao Zhengde

-Xiao Zhengde (蕭正德) (died 549), courtesy name Gonghe (公和), was an imperial prince and briefly a pretender to the throne of the Chinese Liang Dynasty.
+Xiao Zhengde (蕭正德) (died 8 August, 549), courtesy name Gonghe (公和), was an imperial prince and briefly an emperor of the Chinese Liang Dynasty.

 It is not known when Xiao Zhengde was born, but it was known that he was the third son of Xiao Hong (蕭宏), a minor official during Southern Qi and a younger brother of the generals Xiao Yi (蕭懿) and Xiao Yan.
 As Xiao Yan initially did not have any sons, Xiao Yan adopted Xiao Zhengde to be his own son.

 However, in 501, while Xiao Yan was engaged in a civil war against the cruel and arbitrary Southern Qi emperor Xiao Baojuan, Xiao Yan's concubine Ding Lingguang (丁令光) gave birth to a son, Xiao Tong.
 Despite that, after Xiao Yan overthrew Xiao Baojuan and in 502 forced Xiao Baojuan's brother Emperor He of Southern Qi to yield the throne to him, ending Southern Qi and starting Liang Dynasty (as its Emperor Wu), Xiao Zhengde hoped to be crown prince.
 Instead, Emperor Wu reversed the adoption and returned Xiao Zhengde to Xiao Hong's line, creating him only the Marquess of Xifeng.

 Xiao Zhengde was not at all content with being just a marquess, and he resented the reversal of the adoption.
 In 522, he fled to rival Northern Wei, claiming to be Liang's deposed crown prince, and sought military assistance.
 The Northern Wei official Xiao Baoyin, a brother of Xiao Baojuan, instead suggested that Xiao Zhengde be put to death.
 The Northern Wei government did not kill Xiao Zhengde, but did not treat him with respect.
 He believed himself to be in danger, and he created a subterfuge—killing a boy and claiming that the boy was his, burying the boy far from the Northern Wei capital Luoyang.
 In 523, he fled back to Liang.
 Emperor Wu did not punish him, and in fact restored him to his title and positions.